Rinava/Rinava/README.md

 ### Hello, I'm Lara Mateo,

-I'm currently working at ✨Mercado Libre✨ and I have 3 cats 🐈🐈🐈
+I'm currently working at ✨Mercado Libre✨ and I have a dog and a cat.

 For more info visit [laramateo.com](https://www.laramateo.com/)!